Domestic Flights

 Laptops, umbrellas, cameras, and some electronics may need separate screening.

-Lithium batteries and power banks must go in carry-on luggage, not checked baggage.
+Carry-on liquids usually follow the 100 ml rule.
+Lithium batteries and power banks must stay in hand luggage, not checked baggage.